A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

-We now distinguish a \emph{concrete} state and its \emph{abstract} view.
-We modify the specification to include a set of tombstones, $\TS$ (initially empty), in the concrete state.
-The abstract state is the resolved state as seen by some application using \RDTName{}.
-Depending on the requirements, the \emph{abstraction function}, can either skip the tombstoned node including its descendants (the set of nodes that has the tombstoned node as an ancestor) or keep the tombstoned node in the presence of non-tombstoned descendants; we call them \emph{skipping\_abstraction} and \emph{keeping\_abstraction} respectively, with definitions as shown in Table~\ref{tab:abstractionfunctions}.
-To illustrate tombstones, consider the tree consisting of the root and a single child, as shown in Figure~\ref{fig:remove-add}.
-Let us assume that the application chooses \emph{keeping\_abstraction}.
+To illustrate the difference, consider the tree consisting of the root and a single child, as shown in \Cref{fig:remove-add}.
 One replica performs a remove of node $p$, while concurrently another replica adds $n$ under $p$.
 In the first replica, node $p$ is marked as a tombstone in the concrete state (the shaded box).
 Thus, the abstract state shows node $p$ removed.
-When the replicas exchange their updates, they converge to the state shown in the right-hand side of Figure~\ref{fig:remove-add}.
-In the concrete state, node $p$ is marked as a tombstone; however, since its descendant $n$ is not a tombstone, now $p$ is ``revived'' in the abstract view.
+When the replicas exchange their updates, they converge to the concrete state (the state in the shaded box). \Cref{fig:remove-add:skipping} and \Cref{fig:remove-add:keeping} show the result of a \emph{skipping\_abstraction} and \emph{keeping\_abstraction} respectively.
+In both the cases, node $p$ is marked as a tombstone.
+In the case of the \emph{skipping\_abstraction}, node $p$ and the descendants are ``skipped''.
+Meanwhile for \emph{keeping\_abstraction}, since its descendant $n$ is not a tombstone, $p$ is ``revived'' in the abstract view.

-If the application chooses \emph{skipping\_abstraction}, the final abstract state will contain only the root node, skipping the tombstoned node and it's non-tombstoned children.

-Accordingly, let us update the postcondition for remove: \begin{small}
+With tombstones, let us update the postcondition for remove: \begin{small}

 \end{small} Let us now derive the predicates needed to preserve each clause of the invariant in this refined case. \begin{small}